3D scanning for reverse engineering a Formula 1 car and 3D printing a mini copy

 Part of the cockpit in Artec Studio 10.

-Paul has shared with us a few tips on how to scan car parts easier.
+Paul has shared with us a few tips on how to capture car parts easier.

 “Adding something behind the wishbone suspension units, like paper with graphics, enables the scanner to track the texture and capture the geometry of the thin wishbone,” he said.

-There were some dark carbon fiber areas around the wishbones – those were sprayed very lightly.
+There were some dark carbon fibre areas around the wishbones – those were sprayed very lightly.
 Light reflections around the spoiler areas were also sprayed lightly to ease and quicken the capture.

 “We liked using Artec Eva because it needed no calibration and was quick to set up and capture in these tricky areas,” Paul said.

-The completed 250Mb STL model, approximately 8.5 million triangles, was then fully reverse engineered at Delcam using PowerSHAPE Pro.
-Complex doubly-curved regions were most suited to surface modelling, while more prismatic parts could be modelled most efficiently using solids.
+The completed 250Mb STL 3D model, approximately 8.5 million triangles, was then fully reverse engineered at Delcam using PowerSHAPE Pro.
+Complex doubly-curved regions were most suited to surface modeling, while more prismatic parts could be formed most efficiently using solids.

-The 3D printed model of the F1 car.
+The printed 3D replica of the F1 car.

 A close-up of the scale model of the F1 car.

 The car was surfaced at full size.
 Once it was scaled down, some of the thinner areas, in particular the wishbones and spoilers were thickened up in PowerSHAPE.
-The model was then 3D printed on Objet Eden 500V with a print layer of 0.016 mm.
+The digital copy of the car was then 3D printed on Objet Eden 500V with a print layer of 0.016 mm.